-For the 2018 internship cycle, IHME will offer tracks in the following areas:
+For the 2018 internship cycle, IHME had offered tracks in the following areas:

 - Global Engagement

 - Financial Planning

-Each track will provide a unique and customized experience where individuals have the opportunity to explore a specific professional domain, participate in collaborative projects, receive mentorship from experts, and learn a new set of skills and knowledge.
+Each track provided a unique and customized experience where individuals had the opportunity to explore a specific professional domain, participated in collaborative projects, received mentorship from experts, and learned a new set of skills and knowledge.
 Interns received hands-on opportunities to work on projects that are critical to the success of our research and expansion of our organization.
 The IHME internship program is designed as an experiential learning opportunity intended to enhance personal growth, career development, and academic achievement.

 This is a paid position and hourly salaries are posted ahead of each application period.
 Stipends for housing, travel, and transportation are not available through this program.

 Housing, travel, and transportation:

 Housing: Interns are responsible for their housing, meals, and local transportation.
 Housing is available at the University of Washington’s student dorms for the duration of the program.
 Housing applications will be sent to students who are selected to participate in the program.
 For more information about the amenities offered at the UW, please visit UW Student Housing: https://www.washington.edu/about/housing/.
 Interns are welcome to make their own housing arrangements.

 Travel and transportation: Interns are responsible for all travel and transportation.
 Participants are eligible to purchase a subsidized transportation pass for public transportation within and around Seattle.